2color/ipfs-deploy-flyio/README.md

 ## 7. Use fly proxy to interact with the Kubo RPC API

-To open a proxy to the Kubo node, run the following comand:
+To open a proxy to the Kubo node, run the following command:

 ```sh
 fly proxy 5001:5001